 L64 PNP 494 Behavioral Psychology Readings Group

-This weekly journal-style readings class provides the opportunity for students to read and discuss seminal as well as current papers on the conceptual aspects of behavioral psychology and relevant research.
+This weekly journal-style readings course provides the opportunity to read and discuss seminal as well as current writings on the conceptual aspects of behavioral psychology and relevant research.
 Points of contact among behaviorism, cognitivism, and neuroscience and the natural lines of fracture will be examined.
-Prerequisite: Psych 100B and one of the following: Psych 361, Psych 360, or a Philosophy course.
+Prerequisites: Psych 100B and one of the following: Psych 361, Psych 360, or a Philosophy course.

 Same as L33 Psych 494